and the four moons of Jupiter

 was not worth dying for.

-Galileo's telescopic observations of the major moons of Jupiter in 1610 confirmed that the rest of the universe did not revolve around the Earth or the Sun, undermining the prevalent contemporary religious dogma.
+Galileo's telescopic observations of the major moons of Jupiter in 1610 confirmed that the rest of the universe did not revolve around either the Earth or the Sun, paving the way for the dismantling of the earth-centred cosmology of the Bible.
 The commentary here plays on the names Galileo gave them from Greek mythology: Ganymede was a cupbearer for the gods on Olympus and Callisto a nymph who entranced Zeus with her dancing; Io was another nymph seduced by Zeus, but the play here is on a line from the Christmas carol Ding Dong Merrily On High, and Europa was also (seemingly inevitably) seduced by Zeus and her name was given to the continent.

 © Godfrey Rust 1998, firstname.lastname@example.org.
 See here for permissions.